cyclejs-community/component-combinators/README.md

 | [Combine](http://brucou.github.io/projects/component-combinators/Combine/)      |    The simplest combinator which traverses a component tree, applying default merge functions to components' sinks along the way.
 Distinguishes between DOM sink and non-DOM sink, and implements a slot mechanism for merging DOM sinks |
 | [m](http://brucou.github.io/projects/component-combinators/mm/)      |    The core combinator from which all other combinators are derived. `m` (for *merge*) basically traverses a component tree, applying default or provided reducing functions along the way.  |

-Documentation, demo and tests for each combinator can be found in its respective repository.
+Documentation, demo and tests for each combinator can be found in their respective repository.

 # Theoretical background
 The theoretical underpinnings can be found as a series of articles on my [blog](https://brucou.github.io/) :